 4. Acquire ACH Authorization

-When you want to make an online ACH payment from a client’s account to your account, you need authorization.
+The customer needs to authorize the ACH transaction.
 Otherwise, you’ll receive an ACH return, which postpones the money transfer for a certain period.

 Obtain the client’s authorization in one of the two following ways: